onap/vnfrqts-requirements/docs/Chapter5.rst

 Property: availability\_zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Availability\_zone is an OpenECOMP Orchestration parameter; the value is
+Availability\_zone is an ONAP Orchestration parameter; the value is
-provided to the Heat template by OpenECOMP.
+provided to the Heat template by ONAP.

 Availability zones must be passed as individual numbered parameters (not
 as arrays) so that VNFs with multi-availability zone requirements can